Stellarium/stellarium/util/scenery3d/README.txt

 sh translate.sh

 if you need to translate the descriptions for all available locales.
-3. The translated descriptions will be created in the landscapes folder, ready for you to create a pull request.
+3. The translated descriptions will be created in the scenery3d folder, ready for you to create a pull request.

   * Both of these files are free software.
 They come without any warranty, to